Ed-Fi-Exchange-OSS/Suite-3-Performance-Testing/BATCH-VOLUME-TEST-DESIGN.md

 - Extend the CLI (`helpers/argparser.py`) to accept `--testType BATCH_VOLUME`.
 - Add a new `run_batch_volume_tests` entry point in `performance_tester.py`:
   - Mirrors `run_volume_tests`, but wires a new Locust user class.

+`BATCH_VOLUME` is the only way to enable batch behavior; there is **no generic “use batch endpoint” boolean** on other test types, which keeps the existing tests stable and avoids changing their request shapes.

 ### 4.2 New Locust User and Task Base